-q.
-Specialized Medical Equipment and Supplies

-- 1) Specialized medical equipment and supplies entails the purchase, rental, lease, warranty costs, assessment costs, installation, repairs and removal of devices, controls, or appliances, specified in the HAP, that enable individuals to increase and/or maintain their abilities to perform ADL, or to perceive, control, participate in, or communicate in the environment in which they live. - 2) This service also includes items necessary for life support, ancillary supplies, and equipment necessary to the proper functioning of such items, and durable and non-durable medical equipment not available under the MSP.
-All items shall meet standards of manufacture, design, and installation and may include: - a) Specialized infant car seats;
+- q.
+Specialized Medical Equipment and Supplies - Specialized medical equipment and supplies entails the purchase, rental, lease, warranty costs, assessment costs, installation, repairs and removal of devices, controls, or appliances, specified in the HAP, that enable individuals to increase and/or maintain their abilities to perform ADL, or to perceive, control, participate in, or communicate in the environment in which they live. - 2) This service also includes items necessary for life support, ancillary supplies, and equipment necessary to the proper functioning of such items, and durable and non-durable medical equipment not available under the MSP.
+All items shall meet standards of manufacture, design, and installation and may include: - a) Specialized infant car seats; - b) Modification of parent-owned motor vehicle to accommodate the child, for example, wheelchair lifts; - c) Intercoms for monitoring the child's room; - d) Shower seat; - e) Portable humidifiers; - f) Electric utility bills specific to electrical life support devices (e.g., ventilator, oxygen concentrator); - g) Medical supplies;

-- b) Modification of parent-owned motor vehicle to accommodate the child, for example, wheelchair lifts; - c) Intercoms for monitoring the child's room; - d) Shower seat; - e) Portable humidifiers; - f) Electric utility bills specific to electrical life support devices (e.g., ventilator, oxygen concentrator); - g) Medical supplies; - h) Heavy duty items including but not limited to patient lifts or beds that exceed \$1,000 per month; - i) Rental of equipment that exceeds \$1,000 per month such as ventilators; - j) Emergency back-up generators specific to electrical life support devices (ventilator, oxygen concentrator); and - k) Miscellaneous equipment such as customized wheelchairs, specialty orthotics, and bath equipment that exceeds \$1,000 per month. - 3) Items reimbursed shall be in addition to any medical equipment and supplies furnished under the MSP and shall exclude those items which are not of direct medical or remedial benefit to the individual.

-4) Specialized medical equipment and supplies shall be recommended by the Member's PCP.

-r.
-Subacute Facility Services

-- Subacute facility services are provided in either a licensed nursing facility or a licensed and certified hospital in accordance with Hawaii Administrative Rules.
+- h) Heavy duty items including but not limited to patient lifts or beds that exceed \$1,000 per month; - Rental of equipment that exceeds \$1,000 per month such as ventilators; - j) Emergency back-up generators specific to electrical life support devices (ventilator, oxygen concentrator); and - k) Miscellaneous equipment such as customized wheelchairs, specialty orthotics, and bath equipment that exceeds \$1,000 per month. - 3) Items reimbursed shall be in addition to any medical equipment and supplies furnished under the MSP and shall exclude those items which are not of direct medical or remedial benefit to the individual. - 4) Specialized medical equipment and supplies shall be recommended by the Member's PCP. - r.
+Subacute Facility Services - 1) Subacute facility services are provided in either a licensed nursing facility or a licensed and certified hospital in accordance with Hawaii Administrative Rules.
 Subacute facility services provide the Member with services that meet a LOC that is needed by the Member not requiring acute care, but who needs more intensive skilled nursing care than is provided to the majority of the Members in a SNF.
-The subacute services shall be provided in accordance with the Hawaii Administrative Rules. - s.
-Personal assistance, services Level I and Level II for Adults and Children - Personal assistance, sometimes called attendant care for children, are services provided in an individual's home to help them with their IADLs and ADLs. - 2) Personal assistance services Level I are provided to individuals, requiring assistance with IADLs in order to prevent a decline in the health status and maintain individuals safely in their home and communities.
-Personal assistance services Level I is for individuals who are not living with their family who perform these duties as part of a natural support.
-Personal assistance services Level I is limited to ten (10) hours per week for individuals who do not meet institutional level of care.
+The subacute services shall be provided in accordance with the Hawaii Administrative Rules.

+- s.
+Personal assistance, services Level I and Level II for Adults and Children - Personal assistance, sometimes call attendant care for children, are services provided in an individual's home to help them with their IADLs and ADLs.
+The Health Plans shall follow the requirements listed in the Health Plan Manual.